Code-Institute-Submissions/aounhe-milestone_project_3/README.md

 **Trying to insert values to a table:**

 While testing my tables by adding new values, I encountered an error in my terminal: "sqlalchemy.exc.InvalidRequestError: When initializing mapper mapped class Users->users, expression 'Review' failed to locate a name ('Review').
 If this is a class name, consider adding this relationship() to the -class 'filmmanager.models.Users'- class after both dependent classes have been defined."
 I resolved it by rearranging the tables.
-The first table should have been Review, followed by Users and Book.
+The first table should have been Review, followed by Users and Film.
 Python reads the files from top to bottom, so it does not recognize something exists until it reaches that point in the file.

 **Trying to create an User login**